+Descriptor Dietary Reference Definition

+Intake (DRI)

-Descriptor Definition Dietary Reference Intake (DRI) Umbrella term for all nutrient classifications, including RDA, EAR, AI, and UL.
+Umbrella term for all nutrient classifications, including RDA, EAR, AI, and UL.

 Recommended Dietary Allowance (RDA) Average daily dietary intake level that is sufficient to meet the nutrient requirements of nearly an entire (i.e., 98%) healthy population.
 The established RDAs can vary based on life stage, including age; gender; and, if appropriate, pregnancy and lactation.

-Estimated Average Requirement (EAR) Daily intake level of a vitamin or mineral estimated to meet the requirements, as defined by a specified indicator of adequacy in half of the healthy individuals within a life stage or gender group.
+Estimated Average Requirement (EAR)

+Daily intake level of a vitamin or mineral estimated to meet the requirements, as defined by a specified indicator of adequacy in half of the healthy individuals within a life stage or gender group.

 Adequate Intake (AI) Intake recommendation when insufficient scientific evidence is available to calculate an EAR/RDA.
-All values are based on intake data of healthy individuals.
-However, the results of studies regarding the nutrient in question are not conclusive enough or more study is required before an EAR/RDA can be established.
+Al values are based on intake data of healthy individuals.
+However, the results of studies regarding the nutrient in question are not conclusive enough or more study is required before an EAR/RDA can be with Health Canada.
+The definitions of the various DRIs are reviewed in TABLE 1.1.

 Tolerable Upper Intake Level (UL) The highest level of daily nutrient intake that poses no adverse health effects for almost all individuals in the general population.
 At intakes above the UL, the risk of adverse effects increases.